TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Firing to Hire Pro-Trump Appointments.md

 [Schedule F appointment - Wikipedia](https://en.wikipedia.org/wiki/Schedule_F_appointment)

 Trump unilaterally froze hiring in the government without any congressional authorization.

+Trump issued a memo making it easier for him to fire senior non-political leaders at government agencies.
+This was an effort to prioritize loyalty and filty in violation of civil service protections and probably the First Amendment.
 # Background
 - On
 	-